hyssostech/sketch-thru-plan-sdk-js/quickstart/js/README.md

 ```

 ## Run the `index.html` sample
-* Load the page on a browser
+* Load the page on a browser.
+You may need to serve the page from a proper http location (rather than file:) to avoid browser restrictions
 * A connection to the STP server is established and Google Maps is displayed.
 If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
 * Enter symbols by sketching and speaking, for example:
     * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"